jelledenhaan/programming_project/DESIGN.md

 d3tip

-Bootstrap will be used
+Bootstrap

+Jquery

-Several API's to get the current values of the coins for example: https://api.cryptonator.com/api/full/btc-usd , https://api.cryptonator.com/api/full/xrp-usd
+Several API's to get the current values of the coins for example: https://api.coinmarketcap.com/v1/ticker/?limit=10